 The view from Observation Point

 King’s Landing Bistro.
-This place was so good that we ate dinner here twice.
+This place was so good that we have eaten dinner here three times.
 This restaurant has a “fine dining” feel to it with an amazing menu.
-Our favorite restaurant in Springdale.
+This is our favorite restaurant in Springdale.

 Café Soleil.
 This place is quick, reasonably priced, and serves delicious sandwiches.